IgnacioLL/langdetection/doc/report.md

 ### Classifier - Xgboost

-Applying a Xgboost instead of an Naive Bayes model improves considerably the performance but not the random forest one although also the application gets considerably worse.
+Applying a Xgboost instead of an Naive Bayes model improves considerably the performance but not the random forest one but the application gets considerably worse.
 We can see very similar results as the random forest approach.
 They are very similar algorithms so it was expected.

 ![Confusion Matrix](images/classifier_xgboost.png)